Journey from Mystical Laos to Hidden Yunnan in China

 In 2013 the Yuanyang rice terraces have been recognized by UNESCO as a World Heritage site.

 You drive to some of the viewpoints from where you enjoy an unforgettable sunset over the rice terraces.
 Continue to Duoyishu for overnight accommodation.

-You stay overnight in a rustic guesthouse in the middle of the rice terraces of Yuanyang.
+You stay overnight in the middle or near of the rice terraces of Yuanyang.

 Day 9: YUANYANG RICE TERRACES - JIANSHUI

 Before sunrise you travel to the Duoyishu viewpoint, from where you experience a wonderful sunrise over the Yuanyang rice terraces.

 If possible visit the colorful market in the surrounds of Yuanyang, where you can observe the locals doing their daily shopping.
 Many of them are still wearing their traditional, colorful garments.

 This is followed by a beautiful 2-3 hours hike through the breathtaking rice terraces of Yuanyang.

 After that your journey continues to Jianshui.
 Jianshui (Lin An) is located 190 km south of Kunming.
 Its history dates back to the Jin Dynasty (256-420) and it later became a part of the Ningzhou and Nanzhao Kingdoms.
 During the Yuan Dynasty (1279-1368) Jianshui (Lin An) became an important military outpost which resulted in the development of the contemporary town.